funkhaus/factory-archive/README.md

 1. `npm install`
 2. `npm run storybook`
-3. develop your new component in the `src/components` directory
+3. Develop your new component in the `src/components` directory

 -   Be sure to create a new directory with the component name and GitHub CR issue number, like `CR1 - WorkBlock`.
 Place the component file in this directory.
 [See an example component here](https://github.com/funkhaus/factory/tree/master/src/components/CR1%20-%20WorkBlock).
 -   At a minimum the `${component}.vue` file and `${component}.stories.js` file should be here.
+-   Name your storybook story like `@{githubusername} / CR1 - WorkBlock`.
+This will organzine all your components into a Storybook structure.

 For example: